 If your driver's license has been previously suspended for refusal to submit to a breath test, your driver's license will be suspended for 18 months and you will be charged with a misdemeanor in addition to the DUI charge.

 However, if it is your first DUI, it may be in your best interest to refusal all tests, roadside and breath.

-A South Florida criminal defense tactic in fighting DUIs is to limit the State's evidence against you.
+A Miami-Dade County criminal defense tactic in fighting DUIs is to limit the State's evidence against you.
 DUIs are not always won in trials but rather through the filing of motions which attack the sufficiency of the State's case.